Scopophobia Test you can take online

 By completing this test and reflecting on your answers, you take a vital step toward recognizing and managing scopophobia, paving the way for a more comfortable and confident social life.

-This test is not a substitute for a professional diagnosis.
+Our Scopophobia test is not a substitute for a professional diagnosis.
 If your test results suggest moderate to extreme scopophobia, it is advisable to seek guidance from a qualified mental health professional.

 Instructions: